*This article was updated on February 27, 2023

 The first thing you need to know is the minimum flange length required for your specific part.
 But what is the “flange length?”
 Each bent part has a base flange and then the bent area.
 The flange length is going to be what’s measured off the tangent of the base flange, to the end of the bent area on the part.

-The best way to figure out the minimum flange length that you can have is to go to your chosen material’s page on our website and look at the design guidelines for that material and thickness, or find your material on the Processing Min/Max chart.
+The best way to figure out the minimum flange length that you can have is to go to your chosen material’s page on our website and look at the design guidelines for that material and thickness.
 That’s going to tell you the minimum flange length for your specific part.

 Maximum Flat Dimension and Bend Length